Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 `deepSeekChat.ChatCompletionAsync()` returns a `UniTask<(ChatState, ChatCompletion)>`, where `ChatState` is an enum representing the chat state, and `ChatCompletion` is a `ChatCompletion` object containing the chat result.

-You can quickly get the chat result via `chatCompletion.GetMessage().Content`, which is equivalent to `chatCompletion.Choices[0].SourcesMessage.Content`.
+You can quickly retrieve the chat result via `chatCompletion.GetMessage().Content`, which is equivalent to `chatCompletion.Choices[0].SourcesMessage.Content`.
 It is worth mentioning that if you have the `Odin` plugin installed, the return value `ChatCompletion` is serializable.
 You can assign it to a member variable and view it in the `Unity Inspector`.

 ---

 #### 2.2 Streaming Requests

-When you need real-time chat results, you should use the streaming method:
+When you need to obtain chat results in real time, you should use the streaming method:
 `StreamChatCompletionsEnumerableAsync(Action<ChatCompletion> onCompletion, CancellationToken cancellation)`

-`onCompletion` is a callback function that merges all streams from this request and creates a new `ChatCompletion` object to return.
+The `onCompletion` callback function will merge all streams from this request and return a new `ChatCompletion` object.

-***When the streaming method is canceled, it will throw an `OperationCanceledException`, whereas the regular asynchronous method will not throw an exception but return a `ChatState` enum instead.***
+***When the streaming method is canceled, it will throw an `OperationCanceledException`, whereas the regular asynchronous method will not throw an exception but instead return a `ChatState` enum.***

 ```csharp
 public async void Start()